(last updated 15 December 2025)

 Although they are not marked as ground under repair, the drainage channels on the 6th fairway should be considered to be abnormal ground conditions and relief MUST be taken under rule 16.

 Hole 15.
-All areas of heather on the 15th hole are GUR and relief MUST be taken.
+All areas of heather on the 15th hole are GUR and relief MUST be taken in accordance with Rule 16, including when playing the 4th hole.

 All other areas are in play and are the normal part of the course.